 - Making a difference: Buying Class I renewable energy may cost more because your investment is funding new renewable energy development.
 Buying cheap renewable energy, included in many competitive supplier products to help you both "save money and go green," does nothing to fund or create new local renewable energy.

 - Price transparency: Most competitive suppliers offer a cheaper price for a short period of time.
 This is because their basis for comparison, the utilty's Basic Service rate, changes every 6 months.
 In July, Basic Service rates are likely to fall.
 Savings may not last beyond then.
 Furthermore, when your contract with a competitive supplier ends you are usually placed on their variable month-to-month rate, which can cost more than you bargained for.
-Mass Energy's green power products, by contrast, always add the same fixed price per kWh to your regular electricity charges, and you can see it on our website now and any day.
+Green Energy Consumers' green power products, by contrast, always add the same fixed price per kWh to your regular electricity charges, and you can see it on our website now and any day.

 - Renewable energy tours: We are the only renewable energy option that takes you to see the renewable energy in your electricity mix.
 Check out our upcoming tours.

 If you or a friend is thinking of making the switch, make sure they make the switch that makes a difference.
 Don't be fooled by gimmicks from competitive suppliers.

 Without the support of thousands of Green Energy Consumers members over the past 15 years, hundreds of small renewable energy projects in Massachusetts wouldn't be here today.
 If you are already a member, we appreciate your membership deeply, and will continue to strive to show you that you've made the right choice.
 If you aren’t, we hope you consider making the switch with us.
 Reach out to us with questions anytime at 800-287-3950 x5.